 These ancient writings identify The Serpent in contrast, as being an onlooking ‘Instructor’ not of Earthly origin – a dispeller of belief (see What Constitutes Belief?).
 Did the culture which built Karahan Tepe honor through this monument complex, a mythology or even recent history which was impacted by such a character?
 Belief, in this mythological context, would stand as a set of invisible prison bars, crafted by the Archons – institutions and religions mandating the obfuscation and extermination of every thought or line of research which might serve to bring their diabolical work to the light of accountability.

 Bolt’s Axiom – a belief is not merely an idea the mind possesses; it is an idea that possesses the mind.

 Shall we forget in particular, Quetzalcoatl, the ‘serpent (coatl) of extraordinary (quetzal bird) feathering’ of Aztec culture, or the Aboriginal ‘Rainbow Serpent’, the primary creator God inside indigenous Australian culture?
 How can we skip over the Nāga, a semi-divine race of human-serpent beings from Vedic mythology or Buddhist nāga, a human being with a snake or dragon extending over his head?
 Do we dismiss the Seraphim of Isaiah 6, the ‘fiery ones’ of angelic human form with wings?
 The root seraph, in the original meaning, ‘fiery serpents’.

 Mythology assigns the role of this serpent motif, as an agent in the dispelling of our state of ‘distraction, ignorance, and stupor’ – the ‘amnesia of amnesia’ of modern mankind.
+Perhaps even assigning the serpent’s associated venom as an agent of the recursive and higher thinking which defines neolithic man as distinct from his progenitors.
 Dispelling this state of anosognosia is one of the missions of The Ethical Skeptic.
 To wit:

 The Ethical Skeptic’s Razor (The Antiwisdom of Crowds)